beachale/MC-Screenshotter/README.md

 Supports custom resource packs, render distance, entities, player rendering and cubemap export.

-Currently only made for 1.21 but other versions may be supported in the future.

 Vibecoded, of course, but works fine.
-Message me if you find any bugs!
+Submit an issue or contact me on Discord if you find any bugs!